projectcalico/calico/getting-started/windows-calico/install.md

   **Note**: Prior to Kubernetes v1.13, Kubernetes lacked support for setting the correct DNS configuration on each pod.
 To work around that limitation, the CNI configuration includes DNS settings that are applied to pods whenever the kubelet fails to pass DNS configuration to the CNI plugin.
 For v1.13 and above, the DNS configuration of the template is ignored in favour of correct per-pod values learned from the kubelet.

 **Run the installer**

-  **Note**: After you run the installer, the directory should not be moved because the service registration will refer to the path of the directory.
+>**Note**: After you run the installer, the directory should not be moved because the service registration will refer to the path of the directory.
+{: .alert .alert-info}

 - Change directory to the location that you unpacked the archive.
 For example:

   ```